Int'l Court sentences Ugandan to 25 years for war crimes | Law-Order

 “However, it is also confronted with a perpetrator who himself had previously endured extreme suffering himself at the hands of the group of which he later became a prominent member and leader.”
 Ongwen, wearing a face mask and headphones, showed no emotion as he heard that the three-judge panel had given him a sentence five years longer than the 20 years prosecutors requested.

+Ugandan authorities welcomed the sentence, in a case they had asked the court to investigate.

-Ongwen's defense lawyers have always cast him as a victim of the LRA's brutality who was traumatized after being abducted as a 9-year-old schoolboy and turned into a child soldier in the group's violent insurgency.
+“As the government of Uganda, we are happy that the case we referred to the ICC had merit,” said spokesman Ofwono Opondo.
+“We are satisfied, and we hope it will serve as a signal to others who think they can commit a crime and run away.
+The law will always catch up with you.”
+Ongwen's defence lawyers have always cast him as a victim of the LRA's brutality who was traumatised after being abducted as a 9-year-old and turned into a child soldier in the group's violent insurgency.

+But judges in February ruled that he committed the crimes “as a fully responsible adult, as a commander of the LRA in his mid- to late 20s”.

 Ongwen abducted children and women and “distributed” them among his fighters, the judge said.